This is a collection of the specific pieces of language to have arisen across the Micro.blog community, with as much context provided as possible.

 - See also: Photoblogging; Micro Memories; Sunlit

-- Website that is, to a large degree, run by the individual rather than on hosting via platform.
+- Website that is, to a large degree, run by the individual rather than on a hosting platform.
 Often involves managing a server, using a control panel, etc.

 - See also: External blog

-- Variations of the Discover timeline that are set up for specific events or themes, sorted by words.
+- Variations of the Discover timeline that are set up for specific events or themes, sorted by words or phrases.

 - See also: Discover section; Discover filter